axibase/axibase-charts-vscode/server/descriptions.md

 ## forecastssadecomposesingularvaluethreshold

-Threshold, specified in percent, to discard eigenvectors.
-Eigenvector is discarded if square root of its eigenvalue is below square root of sum of all eigenvalues multiplied by the threshold.
+Threshold, specified in percent, to discard small eigenvectors.
+Eigenvector with eigenvalue λ is discarded if √λ is less than the specified % of √ sum of all eigenvalues.
+Discard if `√λ ÷ √ (∑ λi) < threshold ÷ 100`.
-If set to `0`, no eigenvectors are discarded.
+If threshold is `0`, no vectors are discarded.
-If set to `100`, only the eigenvector with the largest eigenvalue is included.
+Possible values: `[0, 100)`.

 ## forecastssadecomposewindowlength

-Width of the trajectory matrix (number of columns), specified as the percentage of the sample count in the input series.
+Height (row count) of the trajectory matrix, specified as the % of the sample count in the input series.
-Possible values: between `0` and `50`.
+Possible values: `(0, 50]`.

 ## forecastssaforecastbase